josh-allan/go_fish/README.md

 ### High-level overview of the modules:
 - `load_config.go` houses the configuration struct that sources and passes the values tored in the `.env` at the project root.
-- `parser.go` is the handler for the parser logic, as well as normalising the case.
+- `parser.go` is the handler for the parser logic, as well as normalising the case of the search terms.
 - `shared.go` contains shared logic (such as the feed URLs, and the search terms that are being passed into the feed parser).
 - `mongo.go` handles the db lookup logic, as well as the document insertion for matching entries.
 - `main.go` the entrypoint for the program (as well as the combination of the above.).
 This also incorporates a webhook to a discord server to output the results.